Kwesi-Eddem/Kwesi-Eddem/README.md

-## NB - this information is canon as of today.
+## NB - this information is canon as of 27/8/25.

 Aspiring software chef. current ALX Software Engineering learner. .NET enthusiast.